 Unstable network dynamics in OXTRΔAON mice hinder social integration

 Although OXTRΔAON and control mice showed no differences in average measures of interaction time, approach frequency or social rank, OXTRΔAON mice failed to enter sRCs.
 To better understand the deficits emerging from this brain genotype, we analyzed how their social network connections behave as a function of time.
 Stronger fluctuation levels may explain the mutants’ inability to engage in stable relationships with others.
-Stronger fluctuations may explain the mutants’ inability to engage in stable relationships with others.
 Specifically, we examined fluctuations in directional approach networks, using the time derivatives of key graph metrics to assess instability.
 To avoid confounds from current RC membership, comparisons were made between OXTRΔAON mice and normotypic non-members, the latter of whom could nonetheless be sRC members in other rounds.
 We thereby isolated latent deficits specific to the OXTRΔAON phenotype.